519 South Orange Avenue. As of June 2014, the Department of Public Relations and Marketing is located in this building.

 Chapel of the Immaculate Conception.
 The Chapel of the Immaculate Conception has been the center of campus religious life since 1863 and was renovated and restored in 2008.
 Open every day, the chapel serves as a place of meditation and prayer for all members of the University community.
 Several Masses are offered on weekdays and on Sundays.

 Corrigan Hall.
-Named after Bishop Michael A. Corrigan and Reverend James H. Corrigan, brothers who served as second and third presidents of Seton Hall, this building contains offices, the facilities for Computing Services, classrooms, labs, and the Music Center, including music studios and a sound production lab.
+Named after Bishop Michael A. Corrigan and Reverend James H. Corrigan, brothers who served as second and third presidents of Seton Hall, this building contains offices, the facilities for Computing Services, classrooms, and the Music Center, including music studios and a sound production lab.

 Duffy Hall.
 Classrooms, offices, the Bookstore, Parking, Campus ID, Disability Support Services, and the Department of Housing and Residence Life, are located in this building.

 Fahy Hall.
 Opened in 1968, this building houses many departments of the College of Arts and Sciences, as well as the dean of this College.
 In addition to classrooms and faculty offices, it contains communication laboratories, the LLC Global Learning Center, and a television studio.
 The lower level contains classrooms and offices for the College of Communication and the Arts faculty and administrators.